Hesperian Health Guides

 Signs:

 The first time you get herpes sores, they can last for 3 weeks or more.
-You can have fever, headache, body ache, chills, and swollen lymph nodes in the groin.
-The next infection will be milder.
+You can have a fever, headache, body ache, chills, and swollen lymph nodes in the groin.
+Outbreaks afterwards tend not to be as bad as the first one.

 Wash your hands with soap and water after touching the sores.

 - Wrap a piece of ice in a clean cloth.
-Put it directly on the sore for 20 minutes as soon as you feel the sore.
+Hold it on the sore for 20 minutes as soon as you feel the sore developing.

 - Make a compress by soaking some cloth in clean water that has black tea in it and put it on the sore.